bigMackD/Glyloop/.ai/prd.md

 - If no reading exists, N/A is displayed with an explanatory tooltip and an ≈2h badge.

 US-011
-Title: History view with filters and jump-to-time
+Title: History panel with filters and jump-to-time (embedded in Dashboard)
 Description: As a user, I want to browse and locate past events efficiently.
 Acceptance Criteria:
 - I can filter by date range and by type/tag.
-- Clicking any row opens event details and moves the chart to that time.
+- Clicking any row opens event details and re-centers the chart to ±30 minutes around that event time.

 US-012
 Title: Manage Dexcom link and unlink